Phantom-Security-Solutions/Phantom-Security-Solutions/README.md

   * [Custom Python Tool SOP](https://github.com/Phantom-Security-Solutions/Phantom-Security-Solutions/blob/main/Photos/SOP%203_%20Custom%20Python%20Tool%20SOP.pdf)

 </details>

+## System Selection

+You can view what system selections we decided to go with [here](https://github.com/Phantom-Security-Solutions/Phantom-Security-Solutions/blob/main/Photos/ops-201d12%20Team%20Phamtom%20System%20Selection.pdf) but we selected the technology stack for Phantom Security Solutions based on the following criteria:

+- **Vulnerability Assessment**: The chosen tools must effectively identify and assess vulnerabilities in the target network and cloud systems.
+Using Nmap, Nessus, and Nikto.
+- **Versatility**: The tools we used offer a wide range of functionalities, from enumeration and scanning to exploitation and post-exploitation activities.
+- **Customization**: The ability to develop and integrate custom scripts or tools to address unique challenges and exploit scenarios specific to the target environment.
+- **Reliability**: Tools must be reliable and well-supported, ensuring they perform as expected during the engagement.
+- **Security**: Tools must support secure connections and data handling to maintain the confidentiality and integrity of our testing activities.

 ## Topologies/Cloud Architecture Design
 Here are some visual representations of SimCorp architecture and topology: